-There are a multitude of situations where services can be given to those in need.
+There is a multitude of situations where services can be given to those in need.

-Of course, you can still take the tax deductions on your income tax return for any mileage driven or certain out-of-pocket costs that are incurred to accomplish your goals when it comes to donating your time.
+Of course, you can still take the tax deductions on your income tax return for the miles you drive or certain out-of-pocket costs that are incurred to accomplish your goals when it comes to donating your time.

 The deduction is just like cash, though, in that the organization must be an IRS-recognized charity.

 As with any tax-related issue, you should consult a professional, but if you are a do-it-yourselfer, IRS Publication 526 is where you want to look for guidance.

 But, that shouldn’t be the primary reason to donate to charity, however.

 You should genuinely want to do it, to make a difference in the community in which you live and work, and to make an impact on someone’s life.